minima-global/minidocs/docs/about/tokendistribution.md

 ## Public Sale

-16% is reserved for public sale and will be made available through a series of timed sales events as follows:
+16% is reserved for public sale and will be made available through a series of timed sale events.

-- Public pre-sale (Q1 2023)
-- TGE (Q1 2023)

 5% of the public sale allocation will be released pre-TGE, up to 5% at the TGE, with the remaining 6% available for release from the 1st Anniversary.